titon/toolkit/docs/en/development/js.md

 #### Elements as Templates ####

-It's also possible to use existing hidden DOM elements as a template.
+It's also possible to use existing DOM elements as a template.
 This is especially useful for components where each instance of the component should use the same DOM element &mdash; blackouts for example.
 Providing an element ID for the `templateFrom` option will attempt to use that element as the template.